 There you have it.
-41 websites where you can send your blog post and get an instant backlink and of course readers.
-It can take you up to 3 hours to publish everywhere and you should do it only when you have stellar blog posts.
+Forty-one websites where you can send your blog post and get an instant backlink and, of course, readers.
+It can take you up to 3 hours to publish everywhere, and you should do it only when you have stellar blog posts.
 But you will get visitors for years to come.

 As you can see, there are a wide variety of options, whether you’re a startup, a small business, or a large organization.